 Click the "play" arrow to listen online, or click the download arrow to download the audio for offline listening.
-Audio is usually posted by midweek.
+Audio is usually posted by midweek. *LOW VOLUME AUDIO: you may need to adjust your volume for this sermon.

 Speaker: Pastor Keith Goullette